Mike Missanelli: Other ventures

 Missanelli has worked as a professor at Saint Joseph's University.

 In June 2021, Missanelli launched his first off-air business entity, MikeMiss Ventures, that focuses on his interests outside of sports radio.
 Missanelli also launched "MikeMiss: The EveryDay Cook" show, based on his longtime passion for food and cooking and started "Behind the Mic", in which he evaluates aspiring broadcasters reels and provides feedback in a one-on-one call session and offers "MeetMike", a virtual meet and greet.
 In 2022, he released a children's book called "Shima the Shiba", which he details the human-like behavior of his Shiba Inu dog and how the dog can lay down valuable lessons in life for young children.

+In September 2023, Missanelli launched a weekly sports video blog called "Mike Speaks".
+Released every Friday on YouTube, Missanelli wraps up the week with insights and analysis of sports and life.
+Segments include: SOUND OFF (Listeners e-mail their thoughts of the week with Missanelli responding); QUIRKY STORY OF THE WEEK (Missanelli riffs off something unusual that happened during the week); WHAT'S BUGGIN MIKE (Missanelli talks about something that really bugs him); LOCAL SPORTS SPOTLIGHT (Missanelli scans the region for a local sports standout story of the week - viewers also send in nominations).
+Missanelli also offers one-on-one video chats with fans called, Take 5 with Mike.
+Viewers will be able to speak with Mike about selected subjects including sports, broadcasting, wine - among other subjects.